 Mauk, Marlene (2020): Citizen Support for Democratic and Autocratic Regimes, Oxford: Oxford University Press.

 Wahlentscheidungen in postsozialistischen Demokratien in Mittel- und Osteuropa (Tatjana Rudi)

 Rudi, Tatjana (2010): Wahlentscheidungen in postsozialistischen Demokratien in Mittel- und Osteuropa.
-Eine vergleichende Untersuchung, 1.
-Aufl., Baden-Baden: Nomos (Studien zur Wahl- und Einstellungsforschung, 15).
-ISBN: 978-3-8329-4608-1
+Eine vergleichende Untersuchung, Baden-Baden: Nomos (Studien zur Wahl- und Einstellungsforschung, Band 15).

 The Formation of Support for the European Union in Central and Eastern Europe (Bettina Wagner)

-Wagner, Bettina (2012): The formation of support for the European Union in Central and Eastern Europe.
-The role of national attitudes as cognitive heuristics, 1.
-Aufl., Baden-Baden: Nomos (Studien zur Wahl- und Einstellungsforschung, 21).
-ISBN: 978-3-8329-7096-3
+Wagner, Bettina (2012): The Formation of Support for the European Union in Central and Eastern Europe.
+The Role of National Attitudes as Cognitive Heuristics, Baden-Baden: Nomos (Studien zur Wahl- und Einstellungsforschung, Band 21).